 2. Taiwan Snacks

 Dried Beancurd in various flavors

 Carrefour sold these beancurds in all types of flavors, from Garlic to Five Spices, and I thought they made a healthy calcium-packed snack.
 I’m a lover of Tofu, Beancurd, Tau Kwa and soy-related products.
-But these were awful!
+But these were really not to my liking!

 My family members didn’t like it too.
 So you may like to ask for a sample if you are keen in getting them.